wmcdonald404/wmcdonald404.github.io/_posts/2025-02-22-aws-cli-cloudformation-basics.md

     [wmcdonald@fedora cftest ]$ curl -so simple-template.json  https://gist.githubusercontent.com/wmcdonald404/bddfa345a4adf872bea0f150394403f7/raw/dceaeac9c976c5081358aeb25b49ce94031548db/simple-template.json
     ```

     > Note:The next steps use an S3 bucket to stage the Cloudformation template.
+You can also use a local template body directly, this will also be demonstrated.

 3. Create an S3 bucket